yadavbala/url-shortener/README.md

 - Add URL's to collection and obtain shortened URL's
 - Retrieve all URL's.
 - Update URL
-  - Update Links which were previously created to prevent breaking of changed URL's.
 - Delete URL's from collection.